Example Solution - Vehicle Service Contract

-The following are examples of how a Contractual Liability Insurance Policy can be used for Vehicle Service Contract Programs through a dealer.
+The following are examples of how a Contractual Liability Insurance Policy may be used for Vehicle Service Contract Programs through a dealer.

 In the first example, a Third Party Obligor, Dealer Owned Warranty Company or Administrator Obligor a reserve account is set up to hold loss reserves.
 The fee, which may cover the administrator, the obligor and the cost of the CLIP, depending on what services are required by the dealer.
 The reserves may sit in a trust account or be backed by other forms of collateral.
 The business may also be reinsured and the reserve funds set for the benefit of the captive and held or securitized by the initial carrier.